At Adobe Max, augmented reality is fighting its way out of the corner

 Adobe’s annual Max conference is one of the year’s largest gatherings of creative professionals — people whose artistic, photographic, and graphic design skills improve the images we see and the materials we read every day.
 At this week’s event, Adobe is taking steps to embrace augmented reality as a new opportunity for creators, though the technology is fighting for attention in a quiet corner of the Los Angeles Convention Center’s exhibition area.

 Ahead of the event, Adobe signaled that its biggest AR news would be about Aero, an iPad app designed to ease the process of developing AR experiences for novice creators.
-Demo stations at the event walked visitors through using the app to identify a real-world space’s surfaces and placing a 3D model at the right size and correct location, seamlessly blending it with the environment so it could be viewed from multiple angles on the iPad as if it was real.
+Demo stations at the event walked visitors through using the app to identify a real-world space’s surfaces and placing a 3D model at the right size and correct location, seamlessly blending it with the environment so it could be viewed from multiple angles on the iPad as if it were real.

 In the primary demo of Aero, users saw the most basic type of AR experience — one that we’ve now seen in handheld form for years, thanks largely to games like Pokemon Go — though Adobe’s premise was to show creators how they could bring self-developed 3D assets into the mixed reality space for marketing purposes.
 One gets the sense that Aero will help brands create more apps like the Jack Daniel’s AR Experience I tested earlier this year, which turned any of the company’s whiskey bottles into a pop-out storybook using animated 3D assets and voiceovers.